AutoX Takes On the Ultimate Fully Driverless AV Challenge: Navigating Through Urban Villages

 The AutoX Team @ Aug 23, 2021

-Unique to China, urban villages are ultra high-density residential neighborhoods in major cities, including Shenzhen and Guangzhou, that are typically surrounded by skyscrapers, transportation infrastructure, and other modern urban developments.
+Unique to Asia, urban villages are ultra high-density residential neighborhoods in major cities, including Shenzhen and Guangzhou, that are typically surrounded by skyscrapers, transportation infrastructure, and other modern urban developments.
 The public roads in urban villages are extremely busy, chaotic and overcrowded, especially in the early evening.

 In the video, an AutoX fully driverless RoboTaxi deftly and cautiously navigates its way around crowds of pedestrians and pets, bikers, scooters, and roadside food stalls during evening rush hour in a Shenzhen urban village.
 Encountering a fully driverless car without a driver or passengers for the first time, pedestrians can be seen gathering even closer to the RoboTaxi to film videos and snap photos.